WPBeginner

 In order to create a local WordPress site, you need to set up a web server software (Apache), PHP, and MySQL on your computer.

-Installing each of them separately is quite difficult for beginners.
+Installing them separately is quite difficult for beginners.
 This is where XAMPP comes in.

 Let’s get started by installing XAMPP and setting it up to run your local WordPress site.